 - UW Food Services will notify DRS if any additional modifications to the HFS accommodation plan are needed after the MRDR Consult

-If you want to find a roommate with similar needs (i.e. peanut allergies) you are encouraged to use one of 3 options: If you find a roommate after submitting your UW Housing application, you may edit your preferences in the housing application until June 30.
+If you want to find a roommate with similar needs (i.e. peanut allergies) you are encouraged to review UW Housing roommates page.
+If you find a roommate after submitting your UW Housing application, you may edit your preferences in the housing application until June 30.

 Disability Housing FAQs

-- DRS does not waive termination or other HFS housing fees as an accommodation.
-Students seeking Housing Waivers need to complete the HFS outline process: https://www.hfs.washington.edu/housing/waiver/
+- Can DRS waive termination or other HFS housing fees as an accommodation?
+No. Students seeking Housing Waivers need to complete the HFS outline process: https://www.hfs.washington.edu/housing/waiver/

-- DRS can not change a students assignment priority status.
-Students with questions should contact HFS Student Services Operations office for more information.
+- Can DRS change a students assignment priority status?
+No. Students with questions should contact HFS Student Services Operations office for more information.

-- The process for requesting disability accommodations is separate from the UW housing application process.
+- Do I need to complete more than just the housing application to received housing disability accommodations?
+Yes.
+The process for requesting disability accommodations is separate from the UW housing application process.
 Student need to first apply for UW housing and then request housing accommodations.

-- Disability accommodation needs do not give students priority in housing assignments.
-Housing applications with disability accommodations requested by the listed deadlines receive priority in assignments.
+- Can DRS give students priority in housing assignments.
+No. Housing applications with disability accommodations requested by the listed deadlines receive priority in assignments.
 Applications submitted, with accommodations requested, after the deadline(s) will be assigned on a space available bases and may include a wait list.

-- Family Housing uses a priority system, students with disability housing needs can request to be placed in 1st priority category.
+- How does Family Housing priority work?
+Family Housing uses a priority system, students with disability housing needs can request to be placed in 1st priority category.

-- Dependents and/or family of UW students living in family housing can request housing accommodations.
+- Can dependents and/or family of UW students living in family housing request housing accommodations?
+Yes.
 The UW student works with DRS to make the housing request for the duration they are living in residence.

-- Therapy animals can be requested through DRS.
+- How do I request therapy animals for my residence?
 Documentation from a healthcare providers needs to show how the animal is apart of the prescribed treatment plan.
 A most recent vet reports/vaccination and review of the animal care expectations requirements are required before an animal can live in residence.
 The steps in the process include

 - Completing the DRS process and having the accommodation officially approved